Mexico Dress Code

 Living in Mexico is not the same as going on vacation to Mexico.
 You should be ready to take Mexico as it is with all of its challenges, contradictions and difficulties.

-You will deal with problems that perhaps did not even cross your mind when you begin search for Mexico jobs.
+You will deal with problems that perhaps did not even cross your mind when you begin search for jobs in Mexico.
 Do not get the wrong impression about the impact they can have on your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 Mexico Dress Code for Job Interviews